-The Department's ultimate decision on the validity of the landowner objection will then determine the outcome on the pending application (MLA 531).
-If the landowner's objection is not upheld by the Department, then the Department will proceed to re-grant a new Mining Lease to the Company.
+The Department's eventual decision on the validity of the landowner objection will determine the outcome on the original 2016 mine lease application (MLA 531).
+If the landowner's objection is rejected by the Department, then the Company will request that the Department proceed to grant a second, separate Mining Lease to the Company.
+The second Mining Lease will combine with ML 1792 to effectively reinstate the full area and rights to mine that were originally granted in 2017.

-The Company believes that the viability of the project is not dependent on land related to the current landowner objection, and therefore on the Department findings related to validity of the pending objection.
-The Company is confident that a new mining lease can be obtained, based exclusively on surface rights owned by the Company, and that the Nyngan Scandium Project can proceed with similar operational and economic parameters on that basis.
+The Company believes that the viability of the project is not dependent on surface land rights related to the current landowner objection, and therefore on the Department findings related to validity of the pending objection.
+Regardless of how the Department rules on the validity of the neighboring landowner's objection, the Company can also recover mining rights to the adjacent property through surface land rights purchase, lease, or consent, from the landowner.
+The Company remains in active discussion with the landowner regarding the property rights in question.